radzki/reverse-engineering-101/README.md

-# Reverse Engineering 101 - Mindbody Offsite presentation
+# Reverse Engineering 101 - 2025 PDE Offsite - HW & BW Learning Lab!

 ## What is reverse engineering (in general)